intel-iot-devkit/smart-video-workshop/advanced-video-analytics/README.md

 It uses three ICV models, vehicle-license-plate-detection-barrier-0007, vehicle-attributes-recognition-barrier-0010, license-plate-recognition-barrier-0001 to do different tasks in the application.
 These ICV models are optimized for doing particular tasks which leads to better performance as compared to generic object detection models.

-## Part 2.
-Use Media-SDK for encoding and decoding